domteo95/singapore-restaurants-area/index.md

 - Subzone Name
 - Planning Area Name

+The table below is ordered from the subzone with the highest average rating to the subzone with the lowest average rating.
 {% include restaurants-subzone-table.html %}
 <br/><br/>

 ### Group by Subzone - Which Subzone has the 'best' restaurants?

+The interactive tables contains 2 different tabs.
+The first is a map of the different subzones where the different colors represent the difference in the average rating for the respective subzone.
+This allows users to better understand which areas in Singapore have better quality restaurants.

+The other tab contains a map of the different areas of Singapore with the color spectrum representing the average number of reviews that each restaurant has.
+For me, this could be a decent proxy for allowing us to understand which area of Singapore have restaurants that are more popular.
+Logically, restaurants that have a higher number of reviews should be restaurants that are more popular.
+Furthermore, with a larger number of reviews, the average rating calculated should be more accurate as well as compared to restaurants with a 5 star rating but has only 1 review.

 {% include restaurants-subzone2.html %}
+<br/><br/>

+### Limitations

+One of the more obvious limitation lies in the type of data that I used.
+Singapore is famous for its local hawker culture whereas the data I used came from TripAdvisor and Yelp which tends towards more tourist spots.
+Hence, there could be an over-representation of tourist restaurants/eateries vs more local eateries.